BBaysinger/s2-experience-spokane-2018/README.md

 # What is this?

 A site created by Seven2 Interactive to draw talent into the agency.
 The project was abandoned, but persists as an *extremely simple* example of Angular work.
-My work in data science with Chalklabs was at least 10,000 times as complicated, but can't be made public.
+Prior work in data science with Chalklabs was at least 10,000 times as complicated (but can't be made public).

 # S2es